Indramat Servo Motor Repair | Rexroth Servo Motor Repair

 3. Preliminary Testing

-Throughout the assembly process, Indramat servo motor repairs are meggered frequently.
+Throughout the assembly process, Indramat/Rexroth servo motor repairs are meggered frequently.
 Some of our tests include:

 - Test to confirm there are no grounded electrical parts in the servo motor.